 As specified in the Creative Work Fund guidelines, before a grant will be awarded, the artist(s) and collaborating organization(s) must prepare and sign a memorandum of understanding describing payment schedules, and each entity’s rights, roles, and responsibilities in the project.
-The following notes about subjects to cover and the Creative Work Fund’s web site’s section about collaboration are meant to assist applicants and recipients in developing such a memorandum.
+The following notes about subjects to cover and the nature of collaboration are meant to assist applicants and recipients in developing such a memorandum.
 It should be noted that these suggestions are not intended as legal advice; for specific legal questions, you should consult an attorney.

 While Creative Work Fund grants are very competitive and we do not advise applicants to assume they will receive a grant, the Fund recommends preliminary discussion about the Memorandum of Understanding while you are developing your proposal.
 The memorandum would be required if your project were ultimately awarded a grant.